Conference venues:

 Accessibility

 Collegium Novum is wheelchair accessible and has accessible toilets.
+All floors can be reached by lift.

 Travel